Corruption in Chile

-Transparency International's 2021 Corruption Perceptions Index gave Chile a score of 67 on a scale from 0 ("highly corrupt") to 100 ("highly clean").
-When ranked by score, Chile ranked number 27 among the 180 countries in the Index, where the country ranked number 1 is perceived to have the most honest public sector.
+In Transparency International's 2024 Corruption Perceptions Index Chile was ranked number 32 among the 180 countries in the Index, where the country ranked number 1 is perceived to have the most honest public sector.
+It was ranked 6th among the countries of the Americas, behind Uruguay, Canada, Barbados, the Bahamas and the United States.

+In that index, Chile was given a score of 63 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+For comparison with regional scores, the best score among the countries of the Americas was 76, the average score was 42 and the worst score was 10.
+For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).

 According to a 2021 study the regions of Ñuble, Los Lagos and Aysén are the most susceptible to suffer nepotism and elite capture.